tobiasgerstenberg/homepage/Readme.md

 	+ navigation bar
 	+ what's displayed on home page
 - `homepage/layouts`:
-	+ contains subfolders files to adapt the different widgets
+	+ contains subfolders with files to adapt the different widgets and pages
 - `homepage/layouts/partials/css/academic.css`:
 	+ css file to adapt any of the stylings

-## Some useful things
+## Some useful things to know

 ### Commenting